‘Our best player’ - Mo Salah singles out Liverpool star after derby

-Mo Salah lavished praise on Stefan Bajcetic’s man-of-the-match performance after Liverpool’s Merseyside derby victory over Everton.
+Mo Salah lavished praise on Stefan Bajcetic’s man-of-the-match performance man after Liverpool’s Merseyside derby victory over Everton.

 A goal in each half from Salah and Cody Gakpo saw the Reds earn their first Premier League victory in five games and move up to ninth in the table.